 The foreman of an excavation subcontractor and the senior superintendent of a construction contractor have been indicted by the Manhattan District Attorney and the Department of Investigation for manslaughter, criminally negligent homicide, and reckless endangerment following the death of 22-year-old Carlos Moncayo on a construction site in the Meatpacking District of New York City earlier this year.
-Both parties allegedly ignored warnings about unsafe working conditions at 9-19 Ninth Avenue, the site where Mr. Moncayo was crushed to death after falling into an unsecured trench and becoming buried in soil.
+According to the collapse attorneys, both parties allegedly ignored warnings about unsafe working conditions at 9-19 Ninth Avenue, the site where Mr. Moncayo was crushed to death after falling into an unsecured trench and becoming buried in soil.

 “Carlos Moncayo’s death at a construction site was tragic, but it was also foreseeable and avoidable,” Manhattan DA Cyrus Vance told the Gothamist.
 “As detailed in court documents, repeated warnings about safety hazards at 9-19 Ninth Avenue were issued in the months, weeks, and even minutes before a trench collapsed, killing Mr. Moncayo.”

 Following Mr. Moncayo’s death in April, it was reported that a stop order had been issued to the site to investigate the lack of support beams and fortifications in the spot where Mr. Moncayo became trapped.
 The New York City Building Code as well as the federal Occupational Health & Safety Administration (OSHA) guidelines set clear rules about excavations deeper than five feet, as well as any trench dug at a sloping or shallow angle.
 These regulations are put into place specifically to protect workers from cave-ins.
 Neither of these measures were taken at the job site where Mr. Moncayo died.

 What Does The Department Of Buildings Say About The Incident?